Hecke operators on topological modular forms: Combinatorics

 then either $d|e$ or $d|\frac{mn}{e}$, and either $\frac{m}{d}|e$ or $\frac{m}{d}|\frac{mn}{e}$, as the two factors on the left have to include somewhere on the right.
 This last pair of conditions immediately reveals that either $m|de$ or $e|dn$, so we will focus our attention on the potential for $d$ to divide $e$ or not.
 Suppose $d\nmid e$, then the number $y_1$ defined by $i(1,0)=(x_1,y_1)$ must generate the standard cyclic subgroup $C_{\frac{mn}{e}}$ of order $d$, else $i$ would fail to be injective.
 For similar reason, as $d\nmid e$ then $\frac{m}{d}\nmid e$ and $y_2$ defined by $i(0,1)=(x_2,y_2)$ must generate the standard cyclic subgroup of order $\frac{m}{d}$ in the right-hand factor in the codomain of $i$.
 As $d|\frac{m}{d}$ by assumption, there is an $a$ such that $ay_1=y_2$.
 Our assumption that $d\nmid e$ implies that $(e,-ae)$ is nonzero in the domain of $i$, however, from the above considerations we arrive at the equations

 inside the codomain of $i$, in contradiction to the injectivity of $i$, hence $d|e$.\\

 For parts 2 and 3, we appeal to the formula for $c_{m,n}(d,e)$ found in \cite[Th.4.5]{subgroupsofproduct}

-ranging over all permitted positive integers $i$ and $j$, where $\phi$ is \emph{Euler's totient function}.\footnote{Recall the \emph{Euler totient function} is the multiplicative function $\phi\colon \N\to\N$ defined by taking values $\psi(p^e)=p^e-p^{e-1}$ for primes $p$ and $e\geq 1$, with $\psi(1)=1$.
-Equivalently, $\psi(n)$ is the degree of the finite \'{e}tale map of stacks $\M_1(n)\to \M_0(n)$, the order of the group $(\Z/n\Z)^\times$, or the count of numbers which are not divisors of $n$.} This totient function as well as the functions occurring in parts 2 and 3 are multiplicative with respect to prime decompositions, hence we fix a prime $\ell$ and replace $d,e,m,n$ with $\ell^d, \ell^e, \ell^m$, and $\ell^n$, respectively.
+ranging over all permitted positive integers $i$ and $j$, where $\phi$ is Euler's totient function.
+This totient function as well as the functions occurring in parts 2 and 3 are multiplicative with respect to prime decompositions, hence we fix a prime $\ell$ and replace $d,e,m,n$ with $\ell^d, \ell^e, \ell^m$, and $\ell^n$, respectively.
 This changes our fixed assumptions on $d,e,m$, and $n$ to $2d\leq m$, $2e\leq m+n$, and $d\leq e$.
 With this change of variables, the formula above reads

 We will readily split the above sum into two parts depending on if either $a$ or $b$ achieves the maximum $m-d$.
 Now we restrict to our two cases.
 For part 2, we further assume that $e<m-d$ which when combined with $a\leq e$ means $a$ cannot achieve the maximum, so $b=m-d$.
 We also know $m\leq a+b=a+m-d$ which means $d\leq a\leq e$.
 The formula (\ref{littlecombinatorialexcusion}) then becomes